emilkenguerli/note-taking-api/README.md

 - User Registration and Login
 - Create, View, Edit, and Delete Notes
-- Public and Private Notes
+- Users are able to create Public and Private Notes
 - CRUD Operations for Categories
 - Search and Filter Notes
 - Pagination for Notes and Categories